Saco-de-patatas/CH32X0035-PDM/README.md

 ### The linear Interpolation

 Until now, we are sampling with fixed values every fixed sample period.
-Then we are creating a stepped analog signal such as this one...
+In fact, we are creating a stepped analog signal such as this one...

 ![No interpolation](Pictures/No%20Interp.png)

 One of the advantages in PDM is that we have full control of every time slot, and every sample period is comprised of 2^12 time slots.
-We can make the "input" parameter dependent of the n'th slot in sequence, that is, I(n).
+We can make the "input" parameter dependent of the n'th slot in sequence, that is, a function that i'll refer to as I(n).
 The simplest yet powerfull manner of achieving this is just connecting every two samples with a straight line, hence the name of "Linear interpolation".

 ![No interpolation](Pictures/Linear%20Interp.png)